GT-RAIL/derail-fetchit-public/README.md

 ## Setup and Installation

 The primary setup and installation scripts for this repository live in the [`scripts/`](scripts/) directory.
 At a high level, we use `rosinstall` files to setup and manage the workspace, and `docker` for deployment.
+For instructions on how to add (or remove) external dependencies, look at [Dependencies](#dependencies).

 ### Initial Setup